zhongkaifu/Seq2SeqSharp/README.md

 Seq2SeqSharp provides the unified tensor operations, which means all tensor operations running on CPUs and GPUs are completely same and they can get switched on different device types without any modification.
 Seq2SeqSharp is also a framework that neural networks can run on multi-GPUs in parallel.
 It can automatically distribute/sync weights/gradients over devices, manage resources and models and so on, so developers are able to totally focus on how to design and implment networks for their tasks.
+Seq2SeqSharp is built by (.NET core)[https://docs.microsoft.com/en-us/dotnet/core/], so it can run on both Windows and Linux without any modification and recompilation.

 # Usage
 Seq2SeqSharp provides two console tools that you can run for sequence-to-sequence task (**Seq2SeqConsole.exe**) and sequence-labeling task (**SeqLabelConsole.exe**).